Quantum and classical computing are as different as night and day.

 A New Paradigm Means New Everything

-Quantum computing is a completely new paradigm, for both hardware and software.
+Quantum and classical are different because quantum computing is a completely new paradigm, for both hardware and software.
 It requires a new and highly technical set of skills to create the software that will drive quantum problems and results.

 Quantum requires different software approaches.